Wi-Fi 6: Better, faster and... kind of like Goro from Mortal Kombat?

 Wi-Fi 6?
 Did I miss the other 5?

-No, the names were just clunky, and more or less meaningless to most people who don't work in networking.
+No, the names were just clunky, and more or less meaningless to most people who don't work with wireless networks for a living.
 That's why the Wi-Fi Alliance is now transitioning to a simpler, more user-friendly way of talking about the standard.
 The new version, 802.11ax, is the 6th version of 802.11, so they're calling it Wi-Fi 6.
 The previous couple of generations will get the same treatment retroactively, too.
 For instance, the existing standard I mentioned before, 802.11ac?
 That's called Wi-Fi 5 now.

 How fast is Wi-Fi 6?